ucsb-seclab/heapster-dataset-metadata/hml-clustering/README.md

 # Usage

-1. Install the IDA plugin in `scripts/ida_loader.py` by dropping the loader in /ida/loaders/
+1. Install the Heapster IDA loader plugin by dropping `scripts/ida_loader.py` in /ida/loaders/
 2. `/scripts/create_idbs.sh`
    * This script generates the .idb and the file needed from BinDiff to perform the binary diffing.
 3. `python3 /scripts/compare_all.py`